There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Increase Your Deposit

-A larger deposit reduces the lender’s risk by lowering the total loan amount, which can significantly lower your interest rate.
+A larger deposit reduces the finance partner’s risk by lowering the total loan amount, which can significantly lower your interest rate.

 Choose a More Affordable Car